maslab-ufrgs/TAP_GA_QL/README.md

                         Frequency with which the GA sends its best solution to the QL. (default: [10])
-  -tff TABLE_FILL_FILE  Table fill file. (default: None) --ql-table-initiation {zero,coupling,random,fixed}
+  -tff TABLE_FILL_FILE  Table fill file. (default: None) --ql-table-initiation {coupling,random,fixed}
-                        How to initiate the Q-Table. (default: zero) --max MAX             Maximum value for the random initiation.
+                        How to initiate the Q-Table. (default: fixed) --max MAX             Maximum value for the random initiation.
 Note that the random value(x) will be x <= max ! (default: 0.0) --min MIN             Maximum value for the random initiation.
 Note that the